duriantaco/tacz/README.md

 2. **Command Preloading**: The database is populated with a curated set of common terminal commands from our bundled data files

-3. **Command Generation**: When no matching commands are found in the database:
+3. **Command Search**: When you submit a query:
-   - Your query and system context are sent to your local Ollama instance
+   - Your request is converted to a vector embedding and searched against the command database
+   - Commands are ranked by relevance using cosine similarity
-   - Generated commands are stored in your database for future reuse
+   - Results are filtered by your current OS
+   - Currently, only database search is implemented
    - No data is ever sent to external servers

 4. **Learning from Usage**: As you use Tacz: